 This is just one example of the benefits of working with Acino.
 Our Medical Representatives are thinking innovatively every day to come up with the next solution that will make an impact for patients.

-Acino Middle East & Africa (MEA) is managed through our Regional Office in Dubai and operates in a highly diversified region.
-Organized in six clusters – Iraq, Saudi Arabia (KSA), GCC/Levant, East Africa, West Africa and North Africa – we have strong local teams in our markets with a sales force of around 300 medical sales representatives and strong distribution partnerships across the region.
+Acino Middle East & Africa is composed of two sub-regions: North and French-speaking Africa – managed through our Regional Office in Dubai -, and South Africa and English-speaking Africa, managed through our Regional Office in Johannesburg.
+We have highly professional local teams in our markets with a sales force of nearly 500 medical sales representatives and strong distribution partnerships across the region.

 Driven by passion and committed to quality, our teams have a wealth of experience and in-depth knowledge of a large number of markets that might be difficult to access.
 Our approach is driven by the highest ethical and compliance standards which we apply to all our relationships with customers, partners and employees.

-With organic sales growth expected to be twice above market growth in 2016, Acino MEA is seeking to expand local structures to bring quality medicines for a healthier tomorrow in emerging markets.
+With organic sales growth above market growth in 2017, our teams in Middle East and Africa are seeking to expand local structures to bring quality medicines for a healthier tomorrow in emerging markets.

 Building 24, 2nd Floor, Office #.
 204